mikepartelow/homeslice/apps/backup-tidal/README.md

-# Tidal Dumpus
+# Tidal Backup

-Download a playlist from Tidal and store it in a local JSON file.
+Download a playlist from Tidal, store it in a local JSON file, push the JSON file to a Git repo.

 ## Setup

-1. Create auth and refresh tokens
+1. Create Tidal auth and refresh tokens.

 ```bash
 % make login
 ```

-2. Create config file `./backup-tidal.json`
+2. Create config file `./backup-tidal.json`.

 ```json
 {